Eternal Flame Falls

 Handicap accessibility: No.

 Pets: Allowed if on leash.
 Due to the danger involved with this trail, we highly recommend not bringing your pets.
 This is not only for your pet’s safety, but for the safety of fellow hikers.
-Please clean up after.
+Seriously – the poor pets get hurt on hikes like this–be responsible.

 Chestnut Ridge Park is situated on 1213 acres of the northern face of a series of hills sandwiched between the Eighteenmile Creek and West Branch Cazenovia Creek valleys in Erie County.
 This sloping terrain of glacial sand, shale, and limestone rock has a complex, natural drainage system that is comprised of several immature creeks.
 The most notable being Shale Creek, the host to Eternal Flame Falls.